jtsaihueideng/EE250Project/README.md

 Lab Partner: Tyler Chen

 ## Description
 Implementation of substitution cipher.
 User's messages are converted into an .mp3 file by using a freqency to letter mapping table and sent over MQTT protocol.
 Client subscribers can receive the audio file and decode the message with signal processing.
 Another subscriber acts as a database to store these mp3 files.

+## External Libraries
+- AudioSegment from pydub
+- os
+- Iterable from typing
+- matplotlib
+- NumPy
+- PyDub
+- Sys
+- Argparse
+- Pathlib
+- Paho.mqtt.client
+- Time
+- Datetime
+- Socket